trytocatchme/MailSender/README.md

 });
 services.AddScoped<MailSenderClient>();
 ```
-4. Start local Smtp server (it's not a part of this library) for example this one: https://github.com/ChangemakerStudios/Papercut-SMTP
+4. Start local Smtp server (it's not a part of this library)
-5. Put Smtp server configuration to <b>appsettings.json</b>

 ```
-Example configuration:
-"SMTP": {
-  "Host": "127.0.0.1",
-  "Port": 25,
-  "Username": "",
-  "Password": ""
-},
+#For example this one: https://github.com/ChangemakerStudios/Papercut-SMTP
 ```
-6. Create ReportController in ASP.NET Core application and add below code:
+5. Create ReportController in ASP.NET Core application and add below code:
 ```
    public class ReportController : Controller// you can name it as you want
     {